xiao11lam/Covid-19_forecasting_on_ASEAN_countries/README.md

 <img src="Image/June.PNG" > <br/>

 # Modeling
-For our exploration, we use [LSTM]("https://en.wikipedia.org/wiki/Long_short-term_memory") model to do forecastings.
+For our exploration, we use
+ <a href="https://en.wikipedia.org/wiki/Long_short-term_memory"> LSTM</a> model to do forecastings.
 And we here are the result.<br/>
 <img src="Image/data_forecasting.png" > <br/>